-There are three primary hearing loss categories: sensorineural, conductive, and mixed.
+There are three primary categories: sensorineural, conductive, and mixed.

-The first category of hearing loss is the most common, called “sensorineural.”
-Sensorineural hearing loss occurs when tiny hair cells within the inner ear (the cochlea) are damaged.
-Sensorineural hearing loss is permanent and in most cases there are no medical or surgical treatment options.
-Hearing aids are the primary treatment for sensorineural hearing loss.
-In some situations, such as when hearing aids have not been beneficial for particular patients with severe and profound sensorineural hearing loss, cochlear implants may be useful.
+The first category is the most common, called “sensorineural.”
+This occurs when tiny hair cells within the inner ear (the cochlea) are damaged.
+Sensorineural loss is permanent and in most cases there are no medical or surgical treatment options.
+Hearing aids are the primary treatment for sensorineural loss.
+In some situations, such as when hearing aids have not been beneficial for particular patients with severe and profound sensorineural loss, cochlear implants may be useful.

-The most common sensorineural hearing loss is a high-frequency hearing loss, typically associated with aging or noise exposure, and often both.
-High-frequency hearing loss may be difficult for patients to “self-diagnose” because it occurs slowly over decades.
+The most common sensorineural loss is high-frequency, typically associated with aging or noise exposure, and often both.
+High-frequency loss may be difficult for patients to “self-diagnose” because it occurs slowly over decades.
 Persons with high-frequency sensorineural hearing loss often note they can hear, but they cannot hear clearly.
 The primary way to fix this is with hearing aids.

-The second most common type of hearing loss is referred to as “conductive.”
-Most often, conductive hearing loss results from a blockage of the normal air conduction sound pathways.
+The second most common type is referred to as “conductive.”
+Most often, this results from a blockage of the normal air conduction sound pathways.
 Conductive hearing loss may be due to ear wax (cerumen) blocking the ear canal or perhaps a foreign object lodged in the ear canal.
-Another example of a conductive hearing loss is when fluid occupies the middle ear space, as might occur with common ear infections (otitis media).
+Another example of a conductive loss is when fluid occupies the middle ear space, as might occur with common ear infections (otitis media).

-The third most common type of hearing loss is called a “mixed” hearing loss.
+The third most common type is “mixed."
 As its name implies, it involves both sensorineural and conductive hearing loss components.

-Audiologists use general terms (normal, mild, moderate, severe, and profound) to characterize the degree of hearing loss.
-Hearing loss is measured in decibels (dBs) and the general categories refer to an average of the decibel level of hearing loss present.
+Audiologists use general terms (normal, mild, moderate, severe, and profound) to characterize the degree of loss.
+It is measured in decibels (dBs) and the general categories refer to an average of the decibel level of loss present.

-In general, people with normal hearing (up to 25 dB hearing loss for adults, up to 15 dB for children) can hear most speech sounds in quiet and comfortable listening situations.
-For information regarding children with hearing loss, please see “Children and Pediatric Hearing Loss.”
+In general, people with normal hearing (up to 25 dB loss for adults, up to 15 dB for children) can hear most speech sounds in quiet and comfortable listening situations.

-Adults with severe hearing loss (between 71 and 90 dB) need hearing aids to perceive speech sounds almost all of the time.
-People with severe hearing loss will miss the vast majority of conversational speech and using telephones will be very difficult.
+Adults with severe hearng loss (between 71 and 90 dB) need hearing aids to perceive speech sounds almost all of the time.
+People with severe loss will miss the vast majority of conversational speech and using telephones will be very difficult.

-Adults with profound hearing loss (91 dB or more) cannot hear speech sounds even if they are very loud.
-People with profound hearing loss need hearing aids or cochlear implants to perceive speech sounds.
+Adults with profound loss (91 dB or more) cannot hear speech sounds even if they are very loud.
+People with profound loss need hearing aids or cochlear implants to perceive speech sounds.